AnkurIngale/FootballLive/README.md

 # Description
 The app has two parts: one showing the current game updates and previous match scores.

-The first part displays all details like stadium, status (time, half-time or full time), weather, date, scores, and events which occured during that match.
+The first part displays all details like stage, status (time, half-time or full time), weather, date, scores, and events which occured during that match.
 The following is an example:

 ![Screenshot](s1.jpg)